-On the blog “Stuff White People Like”, marathons were ranked 27th behind farmer’s markets and Wes Anderson movies.
-Granted, this list is meant to be funny, but there is a bit of truth to it.
-According to the 2010 census, the population is 72% white, 16% Hispanic or Latino, 13% black or African-American, 5% Asian and 1% American Indian or Alaska native.
-In contrast, the most recent 2016 RunningUSA National Runner’s Survey found that 83% of regular runners are white, 8% black or African-American, 6% Hispanic, 4% Asian and 1% American Indian.
+According to the 2010 census, the population is 72% White, 16% Hispanic or Latino, 13% Black or African-American, 5% Asian and 1% American Indian or Alaska native.
+In contrast, the most recent 2016 RunningUSA National Runner’s Survey found that 83% of regular runners are White, 8% Black or African-American, 6% Hispanic, 4% Asian and 1% American Indian.

-There is a clear discrepancy between the proportion of white, black, and Hispanic populations and their presence in the running community.
+There is a clear discrepancy between the proportion of White, Black, and Hispanic populations and their presence in the running community.
 Why?
 A multitude of cultural and historical factors are at play, but a common refrain is the same: they don’t see themselves in the endurance community – literally!
-Just like one might not think of themselves as a runner if they don’t see their body type in fitness magazines, black and Hispanic people can feel this even more when their race is not represented in events or the media.
+Just like one might not think of themselves as a runner if they don’t see their body type in fitness magazines, Black and Hispanic people can feel this when their race is not represented in athletic events or the media.

-So, when looking for photos to use in your race promotion – whether from previous years or stock sites – keep an eye out for athletes of all types and be selective in your searches.
-When seeking known athletes to make a “guest star” appearance at your race, understand the impact an athlete of color can have on the people who look like them.
+So, when looking for photos to use in your race promotion – whether from previous years or stock sites – keep an eye out for Athletes of all types and be selective in your searches.
+When seeking known Athletes to make a “guest star” appearance at your race, understand the impact an Athlete of color can have on the people interested in participating in your race.

 For example, if you want to give your racers a high-quality tech shirt, offer a ladies cut!
 If you’re sharing training tips, give recommendations on sports bras and women’s running shoes.
 And while some women love the color pink, you’ll alienate a large percentage if that’s your only promotional hook.
 Find tips on marketing your race to women in our blog here!